Frequently Asked Questions

 You can find out if your holds are available one of two ways:

 - Login to the online catalog and click on My Account.
 Click on Holds.
-Any holds that are available will be listed in the section "Ready for Pickup" at the top of the screen.
-Next to the title it will show "Available" and an expiration date will also appear, letting you know how long your item will be held for you.
+Any holds that are available will have a green exclamation point on the left side and the "status" will show an expiration date, letting you know how long your item will be held for you.

 - The library will also notify you when your holds are available.
 You will be notified by postal mail unless you have requested to be notified by email (see below).